 A feature of my son’s behavior is disinhibition.
-In plain language, Tyoma’s mental brakes have a higher threshold, so he is more likely to flush things down the toilet and shout at the cat.
+In plain language, Liev’s mental brakes have a higher threshold, so he is more likely to flush things down the toilet and shout at the cat.

-Curiously, Tyoma’s threshold varies day by day.
+Curiously, Liev’s threshold varies day by day.
 Some days a forgotten hair clip rests safely by the sink; on others, the clip would be sent spinning down the pipes.
 Positive behavioral supports don’t help much.
 The only wise thing to do is plan ahead.
 Our house is immaculate and uncluttered.

 The Kitty is a different story.
 She is a living creature deserving peace and respect.
 A mere glimpse of kitty triggers an automatic howl of “KITTY!
-MREOW!!!” from Tyoma.
+MREOW!!!” from Liev.
 All summer I fought a losing battle to build empathy for kitty.
 The more I tried, the worse his compulsion to shout grew.

 Thursday that changed.
-I gave Kitty a bath and she loitered downstairs when Tyoma came home.
+I gave Kitty a bath and she loitered downstairs when Liev came home.
 Before I could blink, he saw her and whooped, “KITTYYYYYYYY!
 MEEEEEYOOOOWRRR!”
 The cat fled with cartoonish drama.
 If I could produce steam from my ears, this was the moment.